 10. If your budget allows, try breaking your journey

-If you still think it would all be too much, try splitting the journey in half and spending one night in a hotel at a mid point such as Paris or Normandy.
+If you still think it would all be too much, try splitting the journey and spending one night in a hotel at a mid point such as Paris or Normandy.
 As for us, we loved our stay at Scottsdale resort.

 Enjoy the ride!

 Travelling long distances with your children in the back seat can actually be positively pleasurable, and a great way to spend some quality time together.

 Bonus Tips On Driving Abroad With Kids (Or Without)